Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality

-There are various ways to formulate Fock-Goncharov duality.
+There are various ways to formulate Fock--Goncharov duality.
 A closely related version is

 (compare \cite[Theorem 12.3 and the following Remark]{FockIHES06} for $n=2$).
-There are also formulations of duality in the setting of marked surfaces $\widehat{S}$, where the moduli spaces $\mathcal{X}_{\mathrm{PGL}_n, \widehat{S}}$ and $\mathcal{X}_{\mathrm{SL}_n, \widehat{S}}$ are replaced \cite{GoncharovInvent15, GoncharovArxiv19} by slightly more general constructions $\mathcal{P}_{\mathrm{PGL}_n, \widehat{S}}$ and~$\mathcal{P}_{\mathrm{SL}_n, \widehat{S}}$.
+There are also formulations of duality in the setting of marked surfaces $\widehat{S}$, where the moduli spaces $\mathcal{X}_{\mathrm{PGL}_n, \widehat{S}}$ and $\mathcal{X}_{\mathrm{SL}_n, \widehat{S}}$ are replaced \cite{GoncharovInvent15, GoncharovArxiv19} by slightly more general constructions $\mathcal{P}_{\mathrm{PGL}_n, \widehat{S}}$ and $\mathcal{P}_{\mathrm{SL}_n, \widehat{S}}$.

-Investigating Fock-Goncharov duality has led to many exciting developments.
-By employing powerful conceptual methods (scattering diagrams, broken lines, Donaldson-Thomas transformations), works such as \cite{GrossJAmerMathSoc18, GoncharovArxiv19} have established general formulations of duality.
-On the other hand, explicit higher rank constructions, in the spirit of Fock-Goncharov's topological approach in the case $n=2$, are not as well understood.
+Investigating Fock--Goncharov duality has led to many exciting developments.
+By employing powerful conceptual methods (scattering diagrams, broken lines, theta functions, Donaldson--Thomas transformations), works such as \cite{GoncharovAdvMath18, GoncharovArxiv19, GrossJAmerMathSoc18} have established general formulations of duality.
+On the other hand, explicit higher rank constructions, in the spirit of Fock--Goncharov's topological approach in the case $n=2$, are not as well understood.